 Bravery is the Crux of Innovation

 Innovators challenge the status quo.
 They ask, “Why not?”
 It takes intellectual bravery to challenge and oppose your coworkers or your manager in order to find solutions to problems.
-It also takes bravery to suspend your judgement and try new things.
+It also takes bravery to suspend your judgment and try new things.

 Here are a few ways managers can help employees feel confident that they won’t be judged or admonished for exhibiting bravery: